Types of Auto Injuries

 Types of Auto Injuries we Handle

-At Simmons & Fletcher, P.C.we handle all types of injuries across the State of Texas.
+At Simmons and Fletcher, P.C., we handle all types of injuries across the State of Texas.
 If you would like to know more about your specific type of injury and how we can help, please visit the appropriate page below.

 - 18 wheeler accidents

 - drunk driving accidents

 No matter what type of automobile accident / collision, we will obtain for you a copy of the police report so that we can determine who is responsible for your injuries and whether they have insurance coverage to cover you.
 If there is coverage, we will set up your claim with the insurance adjuster and gather and submit the information required so that you can focus on what is really important—getting the medical treatment you need to so you can get back on your feet.
 If the other driver does not have coverage or fails to carry enough coverage, we will make sure to go over your own insurance policy with you to determine if you have uninsured/underinsured motorist coverage (UM/UIM coverage) that would apply to your case.
 If so, we will be glad to represent you in your uninsured or underinsured motorist claim as well.